Authentication journeys

 Conditions modify the authentication requirements under different contexts.

 You add conditions between steps in an authentication journey.
-The conditions create branches in the journey, where each branch has different authentication requirements or methods.
+The conditions create branches on the path through a journey, where each branch has different authentication requirements or methods.
+A condition can also have a branch that leads to authentication failure.

 Logged in